Skip to main content

 Group B strep is normally harmless and most people will not realise they have it.

-• pregnant women – it could spread to the baby
+• if you're pregnant – it could spread to your baby

-• young babies – it can make them very ill
+• in young babies – it can make them very ill

-• elderly people or those who are already very ill – it can cause repeated or serious infections
+• if you're older or you're already very ill – it can cause repeated or serious infections

 This page focuses on group B strep in pregnancy and babies.